not to be released yet

 Raz question number 17 through 20.

+For me the ‘community’ is rather loose.
+I don’t really feel like I belong to a rad bodyworker community.
+I have managed to offer this work to many others, and I consider them my ‘community’ —those whom have been initiated and are developing the skills to co-give, co-receive this interactive bodywork.
 I am incredibly appreciative of being included in events and gatherings of people who share these, ore very similar skills.
 I believe if we came together with the intention of promoting radical bodywork we could create a movement and visibility that would appeal to the greater population.
 We need videos to convey this work, either that or initiating others…once someone has experienced a session, or even a family brief sample, they are become able to sense the awesomeness of this work. .

 I think we could bridge this work into the mainstream through strategic alliances with other professionals so perhaps that’s where we could best Focus our efforts.
 It would really help this movement become recognized to have endorsements from other professionals.
 Endorsements and referrals.